Faceplant-Games/epicslash/README.md

 # Installation Guide

 - Install Unity3D
-- In the Asset Store, install SteamVR
-- Git Clone this project
+- Clone this project
-- Import the git project in Unity3D
+- Open it with Unity3D

 # Run Guide